By The CCM Team

 A strong content marketing strategy can take your nonprofit organization to new levels of community engagement.
 What does that look like?
 It means more members of your communities discovering you, developing a greater understanding of your mission, and taking more of the actions you need them to take.
 The result is better, more cohesive branding, sustainable improvement in fundraising and more.

-We know that “content marketing” is a vague and far-reaching term that encompasses all of the content you push out into the world in hopes of getting some results back: Feature stories, social media posts, blog posts, email campaigns, videos, case studies and white papers, op-eds and more.
+The term “content marketing” is certainly vague and far-reaching, encompassing all of the content you publish in hopes of getting some results back: Feature stories, social media posts, blog posts, email campaigns, videos, case studies and white papers, op-eds and more.
 These tactics, along with authentic original storytelling, are crucial to the success of the modern nonprofit.
 In fact, research from the Content Marketing Institute found that almost all nonprofits use content marketing in some way.
 However, only about a quarter of those organizations said they had a documented content strategy.
-In other words, they have list of various tactics and to-do’s, but no map to guide them along a complicated journey.
+In other words, they have a list of various tactics and to-do’s, but no map to guide them along a complicated journey.

 A strong, documented strategy would allow them to maintain a much more cohesive and sustainable program.

 Your content positioning, or the big idea you want to own for your audiences, can be a brief, one or two-sentence statement that articulates the point of your communications.
 For example, content positioning for a nonprofit in the charitable food sector, a food bank for instance, might be something like: “We understand the unique challenges of individuals and families faced with food insecurity and forced to choose between quality nutrition and other daily needs.”

 Once you have your content positioning, you should identify the themes that will help you convey it.
 Outline the problem, cause, cure and consequence associated with your mission:

 - The problem your organization exists to solve

 - The cause, or the reason that problem exists

 - The cure: What will solve the problem (typically this includes the work your organization is doing)